1 Capital and Labor

 Financial Instability

-Although the Civil War was about slavery and not states’ rights, as many revisionists have claimed, it is true that the war and its aftermath catalyzed a widespread increase in federal power at the expense of state and local control.
-The Lincoln administration’s Pacific Railroad Act created a new transcontinental rail industry.
+Although the Civil War was about slavery and not about states’ rights, as many revisionists have claimed, it is nonetheless true that the war and its aftermath catalyzed a widespread increase in federal power at the expense of state and local control.
+The Lincoln administration’s Pacific Railway Act created a new transcontinental rail industry.
 Its elimination of state banking in favor of a system of national banks consolidated credit in eastern financial centers, primarily in New York City.
 And government spending and tax policy during and after the war helped create new industries such as Standard Oil, which benefited from a prohibitive tax that made grain alcohol uncompetitive with kerosene as a fuel.
 Federal control and concentrated economic power seemed to promise a new era of rational economic management for the newly reunified, continental nation.
 But neither government nor big business were able to tame the boom-and-bust business cycles that continued to plague the American economy.

-The speculative bubble created by railroad financing burst in the Panic of 1873, which began a period called the Long Depression that lasted until nearly the end of the century and before the Great Depression of the 1930s was known simply as “The Depression”.
+The speculative bubble created by railroad financing burst in the Panic of 1873, which began a period called the Long Depression that lasted until nearly the end of the century and was so bad that before the Great Depression of the 1930s the period was known simply as “The Depression”.
 The Panic began with the failure of the largest bank in America, owned by railroad speculator Jay Cooke.
 The United States government’s decision to stop coining silver dollars in 1873 and return to the gold standard in 1875 exacerbated the financial distress, and lower wages and deflation led to labor disputes like the Great Railroad Strike of 1877.
 Rail lines slashed wages although, workers complained, they continued to reap enormous government subsidies and pay shareholders lucrative stock dividends.
 Workers struck from Baltimore to St. Louis, shutting down railroad traffic—the nation’s economic lifeblood—across the country.

-Panicked business leaders and their political allies reacted quickly.
-When local police forces would not or could not suppress the strikes, governors called on state militias or even federal troops to break them and restore rail service.
-Many striking workers destroyed rail property rather than allow militias to reopen the rails.
-The protests approached a class war.
-The governor of Maryland deployed the state’s militia.
-In Baltimore, the militia fired into a crowd of striking workers, killing eleven and wounding many more.
-Strikes convulsed towns and cities across Pennsylvania.
-The wealthy president of the Pennsylvania Railroad, Thomas Andrew Scott, who had been Assistant Secretary of War for Abraham Lincoln, is often listed as one of the first robber barons of the Gilded Age.
-Scott suggested that if striking workers complained they were hungry, they should be given “a rifle diet for a few days and see how they like that kind of bread.”
-When police in Pittsburgh refused to put down the protests, the governor called out the state militia who killed twenty strikers with bayonets and rifle fire.
+When police in Pittsburgh refused to put down the protests out of solidarity with the strikers, the governor called out the state militia who killed twenty strikers with bayonets and rifle fire.
 A month of chaos erupted.
-Strikers set fire to the Pittsburgh rail yards, destroying dozens of buildings, over a hundred engines, and over a thousand cars.
-In Reading, strikers destroyed rail property and an angry crowd of sympathizers bombarded militiamen with rocks and bottles.
+Strikers set fire to the Pittsburgh rail yards, destroying dozens of buildings, over a hundred locomotives, and over a thousand cars.
+In Reading Pennsylvania, strikers destroyed rail property and an angry crowd of sympathizers bombarded militiamen with rocks and bottles.
 The militia fired into the crowd, killing ten.
 A general strike erupted in St. Louis, one of the hubs connecting the eastern U.S. to the new transcontinental network.
-Strikers seized rail depots and declared for the eight-hour day and the abolition of child labor.
-Federal troops and vigilantes fought their way into the main St. Louis depot, killing eighteen and breaking the strike.
+Strikers seized rail depots and declared their demands for the eight-hour day and the abolition of child labor.
+Federal troops and hired vigilantes fought their way into the main St. Louis depot, killing eighteen and breaking the strike.
 Rail lines were shut down all across neighboring Illinois, where coal miners struck in sympathy.
 The Workingmen’s Party, founded in 1876 by followers of Karl Marx, organized a protest in Chicago attended by tens of thousands.
 Twenty protesters were killed in Chicago by special police and militiamen.

 The Workingmen’s Party reorganized in 1878 as the Socialist Labor Party, which still exists today.
 Courts, police, and state militias suppressed the strikes, but it was federal troops that finally defeated them.
 When Pennsylvania and West Virginia militiamen were unable to contain the strikes, federal troops stepped in.
 On the orders of President Hayes, American soldiers were deployed all across northern rail lines.
 Soldiers moved from town to town, suppressing protests and reopening rail lines.
 Six weeks after it had begun, the strike had been crushed.
 Nearly 100 Americans died in “The Great Upheaval.”
 Workers destroyed nearly $40 million worth of property.
 The strike galvanized the country.
 It convinced laborers of the need for institutionalized unions, persuaded businesses of the need for even greater political influence and government aid, and foretold a half century of labor conflict in the United States.